pmsoftware/odietamo/docs/Demo1StepByStep.rst

 +--------------------+-----------------------------------+
 |Work Repository ID  |100                                |
 +--------------------+-----------------------------------+

+*The ODI 10g UI is shown in the following figures.*

 Complete the "Definition" tab for the new work repository connection.
 Note that we're creating a Work Repository in the same schema/user as the Master Repository: